0xk3n3r/0xk3n3r.github.io/index.md

 layout: default
 ---

-Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.
+`0xk3n3r`

 [Link to another page](./another-page.html).

-Hej, I am a full-stack engineer.
-I am good at learning and deploying new technologies.
+**Hej, I am a full-stack engineer.
+I am good at learning and deploying new technologies. **

 # Key 1

-I am a highly motivated and adaptable computer science graduate student with a strong academic background and practical experience in full-stack web development, data analysis, and machine learning.
-I have developed a solid foundation in programming languages, including Python, Java, and C++, as well as web technologies such as Flask, HTML, CSS, and JavaScript.
+_I am a highly motivated and adaptable computer science graduate student with a strong academic background and practical experience in full-stack web development, data analysis, and machine learning.
+I have developed a solid foundation in programming languages, including Python, Java, and C++, as well as web technologies such as Flask, HTML, CSS, and JavaScript._

 ## Key 2

 > I am passionate about creating scalable and efficient solutions, and I enjoy learning new technologies to stay ahead in the rapidly evolving tech industry.
-> Fluent in English and Mandarin, with conversational proficiency in German, I excel in multicultural and collaborative environments, consistently delivering high-quality results.
+~~ Fluent in English and Mandarin, with conversational proficiency in German, I excel in multicultural and collaborative environments, consistently delivering high-quality results.~~

 ### Key 3